Saline vs Silicone Information

 There has been a steady evolution and improvement in implant manufacturing and design such that the gel-filled and saline breast implants available today are greatly improved over previous generations.
 They are more durable, available in more shapes for specific augmentation needs, and have either smooth or textured surfaces.

-The Food and Drug Administration (FDA) now allows silicone gel-filled San Jose breast implants as well as saline-filled San Jose breast implants for cosmetic augmentation.
+The Food and Drug Administration (FDA) allows silicone gel-filled breast implants as well as saline-filled breast implants for cosmetic augmentation.
 In addition to the information being provided here the FDA has Information for Women Considering Saline-filled or Silicone Gel Breast Implants at their website.

 It is in the nature of medical technology to gradually evolve.
 New implant filler materials and implant designs are being actively researched.
 We can expect these to gradually become available and widen our choices.
 This does not mean that today’s breast implants will be obsolete.
 With currently available gel and saline implant technology, it is possible to achieve better results, with a much more natural-appearing breast than ever before.